Chain of Reasoning Introduction

 Division Algorithm

-So you might know the Division Algorithm from Elementary School.
-In words, it says that if you want to divide a by b, then $\exists$ $q,r$ such that $a = bq + r$ where $0 < r < b$.
-Have you thought about how to prove this statement?
-That might be harder than you think.
-Sure, the statement is obvious but this isn’t a statement that we can take for a axiom.
-We are working in a chain so we need to incorporate the Well Ordering Principle (WOP) into our proof for the Division Algorithm.
-I would encourage you to think about the proof first before you read on.
+You might remember the Division Algorithm from elementary school.
+In words, it says: if you want to divide a by b, then there exist q, r such that a = bq + r where 0 ≤ r < b.
+Have you ever thought about how to actually prove this?
+It’s harder than it looks.
+Sure, the statement feels obvious, but it’s not something we can just take as an axiom.
+Since we’re working in a chain, we need to incorporate the Well Ordering Principle (WOP) into our proof.
+I’d encourage you to try the proof yourself before reading on!

 Here’s the proof that we will break down step by step.